Unity-Technologies/ml-agents/docs/Using-Virtual-Environment.md

 This guide has been tested with Python 3.10.12.
 Newer versions might not have support for the dependent libraries, so are not recommended.

+## Use Conda (or Mamba)

+While there are many options for setting up virtual environments for python, by far the most

 ## Installing Pip (Required)

 1. Download the `get-pip.py` file using the command